Multivariate binary probability distribution in the Grassmann formalism: Derivation using Grassmann numbers

-we see that the normalization of the joint distribution is satisfied by definition.
-On the other hand, the positivity that all probabilities of the joint distribution are greater than or equal to zero does not necessarily true in general.
-Expressed in the terminology of linear algebra, the positivity that all joint probabilities must be positive is equivalent to that the matrix $\Lambda - I$ must be a $P_0$-matrix, which is an important property in various applications~\cite{Berman1994}.
-When the matrix $\Lambda - I$ is a $P$-matrix, the positivity of the marginal and conditional distributions can also be confirmed.
-The marginal distribution is expressed as the Schur complement of $\Lambda$ as in Eq.~(\ref{eq: marginal_p}).
-In other words, the positivity of the marginal probabilities is expressed as the positivity of the determinants of the Schur complements of each principal submatrix of the following matrix, $(\Lambda - I + I_P(\delta_{PM}) )[R' \cup M] \; \; (R' \subseteq R)$, with respect to $\Lambda_{M M}$:
+we see that normalization of the joint distribution is satisfied by definition.
+On the other hand, the property that all joint probabilities are greater than or equal to zero does not necessarily hold true in general.
+Expressed in the terminology of linear algebra, the property that all joint probabilities, i.e., all principal minors of $\Lambda - I$, must be greater than or equal to zero is equivalent to that the matrix $\Lambda - I$ must be a $P_0$ matrix, which is an important property in various applications~\cite{Berman1994}.
+When the matrix $\Lambda - I$ is a $P$ matrix, the matrices $\Sigma$ and $I - \Sigma$ are also $P$ matrices.
+It is because, if the matrix $A = \Lambda -I = \Sigma^{-1} - I $ is a $P$ matrix, the matrices $I + F_A = 2 \Sigma$ and $I - F_A = 2 (I - \Sigma)$ are also $P$ matrices from the theorem on $P$ matrices~\cite{Tsatsomeros2002}, where $F_A = (I - A)(I + A)^{-1} = 2 \Sigma - I$ is the Cayley transform of $A = \Lambda -I$.
+When the matrix $\Lambda - I$ is a $P$ matrix, the positivity of the marginal and conditional distributions can also be confirmed in terms of linear algebra.
+The marginal probabilities are expressed as all the principal minors of the Schur complements of the matrix